Professor Suzanne Fraser

 SF logo 2

-Suzanne Fraser is Director of ARCSHS and program leader for the Drugs, Gender and Sexuality (DruGS) research program.
+Suzanne Fraser is Adjunct Professor at ARCSHS and a member of the Drugs, Gender and Sexuality (DruGS) research program.
 Her research focuses on drug use, the body, gender, health and the self.
-She is strategic editorial advisor for Contemporary Drug Problems, and associate editor for Addiction.
-She is also an editorial board member for the International Journal of Drug Policy, Addiction Research and Theory, and Drugs: Education, Prevention and Policy.
+She is strategic editorial advisor for Contemporary Drug Problems, and also an editorial board member for the International Journal of Drug Policy, Addiction Research and Theory, and Drugs: Education, Prevention and Policy.

 Suzanne is the author of a number of books on the body and health in society and culture.
 Her most recent book is entitled Habits: Remaking addiction, co-authored with David Moore and Helen Keane, and her previous works cover a range of topics.
 Her first book, Cosmetic surgery, gender and culture, was based on her PhD research.
 Later books focused on methadone maintenance treatment (Substance and substitution: Methadone subjects in liberal societies, with kylie valentine, 2008), hepatitis C (Making disease, making citizens: The politics of hepatitis C, with Kate Seear, 2011), and the modern self (Vanity: 21st century selves, with Claire Tanner and JaneMaree Maher, 2013).
 She has also co-edited a collection of essays on drugs and addiction (The drug effect: Health, crime and society, with David Moore, 2011).